Taming-the-BEAST/Prior-selection/README.md

 ### Creating Taxon Sets

 We will use the results from the heterochronous data to find out what a good estimate for the tree height of these homochronous samples is.
-For this aim, we first create an MCC (maximum clade credibility) tree in the **TreeAnnotator** and then check with **FigTree** what the estimate of the tMRCA (time to the most recent common ancestor) of the samples from April 28, 2009 is.
+For this aim, we first create an MCC (maximum clade credibility) tree in **TreeAnnotator** and then check with **FigTree** what the estimate of the tMRCA (time to the most recent common ancestor) of the samples from April 28, 2009 is.

 Note, however, that we do this for illustrative purposes only.
 In good practice, one should avoid re-using the data or using the results of an analysis to inform any further analyses containing the same data.
 Let's pretend therefore that the heterochronous dataset is an independent dataset from the homochronous one.